leoreisdias/excel-ent/README.md

 ```

 When `contentStructure` is "columns":
 - `content` is a matrix of `ExcelEntContent`.
 Each element can be an `ExcelEntCellObject`, number, string, null, or undefined.
 In this structure, the Excel-ent library will transform the column matrix into a row matrix by taking the transpose of the original matrix.
-Each column in the content matrix corresponds to a row in the worksheet.
+Each column in the content matrix corresponds to a column in the worksheet.

 Example:
 ```ts